aws-amplify/amplify-studio/markdown/tests/web/vue_step3.md

-Open your terminal to install the Vue CLI:
+Open your existing Vue project.
+If you do not have one, use the Vue CLI to create a new project:
 ```bash
 npm install -g @vue/cli
 ```